(for Extra and for End)

 lies here.
 His heirs had (this tombstone) set up by testament.

-Or, in other words, Longinus Sdapeze was the second in command of a Thracian cavalry unit, an auxillary soldier (not a Roman).
+Or, in other words, Longinus Sdapeze was the second in command of a Thracian cavalry unit, an auxilary soldier (not a Roman, but a mercenary soldier).
 Longinus was his Roman name, Sdapeze was his tribal name.
 He died in Colchester after fifteen years of service to the Roman army.
 It indicates that the 40 year old Longinus was born in the area of the modern day Sofia, capital city of Bulgaria.
 It reveals that he was a duplicarius, one of the highest paid cavalry positions.
 His heirs erected the tombstone, according to his will, probably funded from the contributions given by fellow soldiers to provide such a stone.
-Longinus died in AD49, soon after the invasion in 43, suggesting that he may have come to Britain with Claudius's invasion force, and possibly marched into Colchester in the emperor's procession.
+Longinus died around AD 49, soon after the invasion in 43, suggesting that he may have come to Britain with Claudius's invasion force, and possibly marched into Colchester in the emperor's procession.
 It is the oldest Roman gravestone in Britain.

-If you would like to see a little more of the inside of the castle, please click here.
-I think that you will find it of interest!
+If you would like to see a little more of the inside of the castle, please go to the Colchester Castle page.

 or return to the